abdulsamedtma/Code-Refactor-Challenge-1/README.md

 ## Installation
-.
-Clone the repository to your desktnop.
+* Clone the repository to your desktop.

-.
-Navigate to the top level of the directory.
+* Navigate to the top level of the directory.

-.
-Open the index.html in your broswer.
+* Open the index.html in your broswer.

 ## Usage